 We are a team of academics, doctors and professionals with expertise in test development, measurement and analysis.
 We have been training students for tests such as the UCAT for over 30 years.
 Our comprehensive course has been remarkably successful in helping students achieve their goals.

 There are many preparation providers around - many of them have little or no expertise but have slick websites and marketing.

 This is a crucially important test for your (or your child's) future.
 Choosing the right preparation provider can be critical in whether you enter medicine or not.

 MedEntry is a Registered Training Organisation (RTO), has hundreds of five star reviews, is trusted by more students each year than all other preparation providers combined - in short, we offer a guarantee of quality training.

 MedEntry's approach is holistic.
 We realise that entering a health science course involves much more than simply doing well in high school or university.
-We guide students through the whole process – providing information on university admissions procedures, training students for the UMAT and helping students tackle interviews.
+We guide students through the whole process – providing information on university admissions procedures, training students for the UCAT and helping students tackle interviews.

 MedEntry's products and services include:

 The resources provided by MedEntry are much more challenging than those provided by others.
 Some other courses last only one to three days - MedEntry's lasts for up to 12 months.
 Since our course is by far the most popular, more able and motivated students enroll in our courses, so students have the unique opportunity to interact with more students on online forums and at the UCAT Course, thereby enhancing their thinking skills.
 We realise that most of our students are in the final year of school and are very busy.
 Our program is comprehensive and focussed on UCAT, which means you do not need to do any other preparation, which may waste your time and/or mislead you.

 Is MedEntry UCAT workshop worth it?